quiz254/rsp_tcp/README.md

  - [Tony Hoyle](https://github.com/TonyHoyle/sdrplay.git) for the initial idea
  - [Pothosware](https://github.com/pothosware) for the cmake build examples
  - [Nicolas F4FHH](https://github.com/f4hh) for creating the original code to work with rtl_tcp compatible software
+ - [Jan PA0SIM] for his help in making the driver better and better.